mbzuai-oryx/BiMediX/README.md

 **These results underscore BiMediX's advanced capability in handling medical queries and its significant improvement over existing models in both languages, leveraging its unique bilingual dataset and training approach.**

 ---

 ## 📜 License & Citation

 BiMediX is released under the CC-BY-NC-SA 4.0 License.
 For more details, please refer to the [LICENSE](https://github.com/mbzuai-oryx/BiMediX/blob/main/LICENSE.txt) file included in this repository.

-**This release, intended for research, is not ready for clinical or commercial use.** Users are urged to employ BiMediX responsibly, especially when applying its outputs in real-world medical scenarios.
+⚠️ **Warning!
+This release, intended for research, is not ready for clinical or commercial use.**

+Users are urged to employ BiMediX responsibly, especially when applying its outputs in real-world medical scenarios.
-It is imperative to verify the model's advice with qualified healthcare professionals and not to rely on AI for medical diagnoses or treatment decisions.
+It is imperative to verify the model's advice with qualified healthcare professionals and not rely on it for medical diagnoses or treatment decisions.
-Despite the overall advancements BiMediX brings to the field of medical NLP, it shares common challenges with other language models, including hallucinations, toxicity, and stereotypes.
+Despite the overall advancements BiMediX shares common challenges with other language models, including hallucinations, toxicity, and stereotypes.
 BiMediX's medical diagnoses and recommendations are not infallible.